 Barbara Spicer - General Manager

 I've been helping Andy and the team occasionally since the first Classic Car and Bike sale at Sledmere.
-I don't know if it was the howling gale or the freezing cold but we went on to be married 2019.
+I don't know if it was the howling gale or the freezing cold but Andy and I went on to be married 2019.
 Every day is an adventure!
-Since Andy took over the business fully from Dee, Atkinson and Harrison and renamed it Spicer's we have been looking for new premises, so having found the Dutch River Side, Old Waterways Museum in Goole, we were thrilled and delighted we were still in East Yorkshire.
-We decided I should work part-time with him, though I do have another job that requires my attention a few days a week.
+Since Andy took over the business fully from Dee, Atkinson and Harrison and renamed it Spicer's we have been looking for new premises, we moved in to Dutch River Side, the old Waterways Museum in Goole, we were thrilled and delighted we were still in East Yorkshire.
+Initially I worked part-time but that quickly turned to full-time after I made the decision to leave my role in the public sector, for an environmental nature organisation, not surprisingly I see far more nature here in Goole daily then I ever did in my home office.
 I've loved being involved in planning our move, recruiting our staff and to begin welcoming people to the Waterways Saleroom.
 We've got lots of ideas to make this lovely location fabulous for everyone to visit.
-The Spicer's motto is seems is:- 'We'll get there in the end' and we do!
+The Spicer's motto as we expand the range of goods we auction is aptly 'Variety is the Spicer's life!
+You might see me on the rostrum now and then as I train to be an auctioneer.

 I got the amazing opportunity to start an apprenticeship at Spicers in June 2021.